h2oai/h2o-health/docs/epidemiology/covid_19_hospital_occupancy_simulator/simulation_flow.md

 ## Step 1: Select state and county

-The COVID-19 Hospital Occupancy Simulator ([**CHOS**](./terminology.md#chos-covid-19-hospital-occupancy-simulator])) provides hospitals a [simulation-based projection](./terms.md#simulation-based-projection) supported with state-of-the-art forecasting models and the latest county-level data on the reported positive cases and metrics around COVID-19 hospitalizations.
+The COVID-19 Hospital Occupancy Simulator ([**CHOS**](./terminology.md#chos-covid-19-hospital-occupancy-simulator])) provides hospitals with a [simulation-based projection](./terms.md#simulation-based-projection) supported with state-of-the-art forecasting models and the latest county-level data on the reported positive cases and metrics around COVID-19 hospitalizations.
 A [simulation-based projection](./terminology.md#simulation-based-projection) includes:

 - A ==**hospital-level**== four-week projection that includes the following metrics for COVID-19 patients: